 3. Vitamin A

-It’s unlikely you’ll receive too much vitamin A from dietary sources.
-So, fill your plate with foods rich in vitamin A, like sweet potatoes, sweet peppers, and spinach, to name a few.
+It’s unlikely that you’ll get too much vitamin A from dietary sources.
+So, fill your plate with foods rich in vitamin A, such as sweet potatoes, sweet peppers, and spinach.

 4. Multivitamin

-Scientists have determined that the following vitamins and minerals are important to the hair growth and retention processes, specifically with cell turnover:
+A 2018 research review notes that the following vitamins and minerals are important for hair growth and retention — specifically for cell turnover:

-You can find daily multivitamins at most grocery stores or drugstores or ask your doctor to prescribe one to you.
+You can find daily multivitamins at most grocery stores or drugstores or ask your doctor to prescribe one for you.

 5. Vitamin D